I work on books that model honest and open-hearted ways of existing in the world.

 - Romances (either incidental or core to plot) between two or more characters of color

-- History and historical fiction, whether well- or little-known, that centers marginalized perspectives (especially those most impacted by settler-colonialism)
+- Lush historical fiction, whether well- or little-known, that centers marginalized perspectives (especially those most impacted by colonialism and imperialism)

-- Low-stakes, slice-of-life stories across all genres, but especially in high fantasy (think Legends & Lattes, Diana Wynne Jones, Becky Chambers) and historical fiction
+- Low-stakes, slice-of-life stories across all genres, but especially in high fantasy (think Legends & Lattes, Diana Wynne Jones, Becky Chambers—everyday protagonists in extraordinary worlds) and historical fiction

 - Stories with “unlikeable” characters (and/or antiheroes, and/or characters who handle their situations poorly) in whom readers from historically marginalized communities can see themselves and relate